Pop-Up Cameras Could Soon Be a Mobile Trend - Slashdot

 On the other hand, car theft is almost a non-issue anymore [nytimes.com], thanks in large part to the technology that you decry.

+remember n95? the camera protector ring served dual purpose - open it and it opens the camera app. very handy, nothing about privacy as such as the front facing camera was unhindered all time. it was just a handy good feature to have.

+also remember the slide switches on the side to open the keylock? very handy, now almost neve

-Old School Red LED (Score:4, Insightful)
+Old School Red LED (Score:5, Insightful)

 I'd settle for a hardwired red LED whenever the camera was active.
 It needs to be truly hardware connected and not software bypass-able.
 I believe we all deserve to know when any camera is active, so I'd rather it not be bypass-able without a soldering iron.